-Island Professional Neighborhood.
 Planning Intent: Expand upon established professional and medical uses by encouraging the redevelopment of underutilized properties and promote the development of mixed use residential/commercial buildings and construction of affordable community housing.
 This concept builds upon the area's close proximity to the hospital, downtown business district, civic area, and schools and provides professional and medical staff places to live near their work.
 The intent of this planning concept is to develop a mixed use area with medical facilities, professional and medical office space, multi-family residential areas, mixed use commercial areas, retail shops and services, and restaurants.
 Auto-centric uses would be discouraged in order to improve the neighborhood's pedestrian access, bikeability, and transit opportunities.
 For the detailed map sheet that depicts this planning area, see Map FLUM-5.

-olicy 16.8 Island Professional Neighborhood Standards.
-Development in the Island Professional Neighborhood shall be according to the following development cenario: The maximum residential density average in this neighborhood will not exceed 18 inits per acre, calculated on a gross acreage basis.
-Island Professional Neighborhood public lands shall not be deve residential, commercial, office, or industrial purposes.
-Up to 80% of the acreage in this neighborhood will be allowable for commercial (retai and office space) uses.
-The total square footage of commercial uses allowed in this neighborhood shall not exceed a floor area ratio (FAR) of 2.0.
-The residential, office, and commercial uses are intended to provide convenient access and bike/walkability for the area.
-Residential, office, and retail use may be adjusted according to the needs of the community and demands of the development.
-Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 4,000 square feet commercia space, gross acreage.
-Integrated transportation network: Provide transportation alternatives including trans bikeways.
-2. Expand established pedestrian linkages between neighborhoods.
-Connect the area to the Venetian Waterway Trail Building envelope: Maximum height shall be limited to 3 stories, up to 42' including parking.
-An exception for the hospital shall be provided through conditional allowance for renovation or expansion of medical facilities.
-Mitigating techniques as described in Objective 8, Policy 8.2 of this Element shall be required to ensure compatibility with adjacent uses.
-Parking standards: Permitted as part of a mixed use building e licy 16.7
+Policy 16.8 Island Professional Neighborhood Standards.
+Development in the Island Professional Neighborhood shall be according to the following development scenario:

+- A. The maximum residential density average in this neighborhood will not exceed 18 units per acre, calculated on a gross acreage basis. - Island Professional Neighborhood public lands shall not be developed for residential, commercial, office, or industrial purposes. - B. Up to 80% of the acreage in this neighborhood will be allowable for commercial (retail and office space) uses.
+The total square footage of commercial uses allowed in this neighborhood shall not exceed a floor area ratio (FAR) of 2.0. - The residential, office, and commercial uses are intended to provide convenient access and bike/walkability for the area. - Residential, office, and retail use may be adjusted according to the needs of the community and demands of the development. - Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 4,000 square feet commercial space, gross acreage. - C. Integrated transportation network: - Provide transportation alternatives including transit, pedestrian access, and bikeways. - Expand established pedestrian linkages between the surrounding Island neighborhoods. - 3.
+Connect the area to the Venetian Waterway Trail - D. Building envelope: - 1.
+Maximum height shall be limited to 3 stories, up to 42' including parking. - An exception for the hospital shall be provided through conditional heigh allowance for renovation or expansion of medical facilities. - Mitigating techniques as described in Objective 8, Policy 8.2 of this Element shall be required to ensure compatibility with adjacent uses. - E. Parking standards: - .
+Permitted as part of a mixed use building either above active first level uses of